America's Car-Mart (CRMT)

 nullAI Analysis | Feedback

-Jonathan Collins assumed the role of Chief Financial Officer for America's Car-Mart in May 2025.
-Before his tenure at Car-Mart, he served as CFO for Walmart Africa, where he was responsible for financial strategy and operations across more than 300 stores in eight African countries.
-His career at Walmart also included various financial leadership positions such as Chief Accounting Officer, Controller, FP&A, and Internal Audit across assignments in the U.S., Canada, India, and South Africa.
-Earlier in his career, Collins was a Management Consultant at KPMG, providing CFO advisory services, and worked as a software developer and Chief Architect for Alltel Information Systems.
-He is a Certified Public Accountant (CPA) and holds degrees in computer science and accounting, as well as a master's degree in accounting and an MBA.
+Jonathan Collins has served as Chief Financial Officer of America's Car-Mart since May 2025.
+Prior to joining Car-Mart, Jonathan served as CFO of Walmart Africa, overseeing financial strategy and operations across eight countries and more than 300 stores.
+During his tenure at Walmart, he held various financial leadership roles, including Chief Accounting Officer, Controller, and positions within Financial Planning & Analysis and Internal Audit across assignments in the U.S., Canada, India, and South Africa.
+Before joining Walmart, Jonathan was a Management Consultant at KPMG, specializing in CFO advisory services for clients in China, the U.S., and Australia.
+He previously worked as a software developer and Chief Architect for Alltel Information Systems.

-Vickie D. Judy transitioned to the role of Chief Accounting Officer in May 2025, after serving as Chief Financial Officer for America's Car-Mart since October 2018.
-She has been with the company since 2010 and played a significant role in expanding the company's loan portfolio, which increased by over 450% under her leadership.
+Vickie D. Judy is the Chief Accounting Officer of America's Car-Mart.
+She transitioned to this role in May 2025, after serving as Chief Financial Officer.
+Ms. Judy has been with the company since 2010 and played a critical role in expanding the company's loan portfolio.

 AI Analysis | Feedback